morganstanley/SilverKing/Quick-Start-Guide.md

 ![Configure Details](img/sg_inbound_rule.png)
    - **Network**: I'm just using my default vpc
    - **Auto-assign Public IP**: we want this enabled so that we can ssh into this instance from a shell, like putty
-   - **IAM role**: we need to add a role so that we can programmatically call aws api's, which is required to run our silverking cloud script
+   - **IAM role**: we need to add a role so that we can programmatically call aws api's, which is required to run our silverking cloud script<br>
 *Make sure whatever VPC you are using with your instance, dns **resolution** and **hostnames** are both set to 'yes':
 ![VPC DNS](img/vpc_dns.PNG)<br>
-You can view your VPC's here:
+*You can view your [VPC's here](https://console.aws.amazon.com/vpc/home?region=us-west-2#vpcs:) (ctrl+click to open in new tab)<br>
+*If you don't have an EC2 IAM role, you need to [create one](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles):
+   - Click "Create role"
+   - AWS service->EC2, Click "Next: Permissions"
+   - Search: "AmazonEC2FullAccess", Select Check Box for "AmazonEC2FullAccess" Policy, Click "Next: Review"
+   - Role name: "EC2Admin"
+   - Click "Create role" button
 4. Add Storage: I'm just using the defaults
 5. Add Tags: I skip this
 6. Configure Security Group: I select my normal security group that I use for all my aws usage